LibraryOfCongress/api.congress.gov/Documentation/HouseCommunicationEndpoint.md

 The `<api-root>` is only present in the XML format.

-`<houseCommunication>`
+`<house-communication>`

 Parent container for a House communication item.
-A `<houseCommunication>` element may include the following children:
+A `<house-communication>` element may include the following children:
 - `<chamber>` (e.g. House)
   - The chamber where the communication was received.
 This value will always be set to "House".
 - `<communicationNumber>` (e.g. 1)